awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/cloud-trail-log-file-validation-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/cloud-trail-log-file-validation-enabled.html)

-This AWS control checks whether CloudTrail log file validation is enabled\.
+This control checks whether CloudTrail log file validation is enabled\.

 It does not check when configurations are altered\.

 To monitor and alert on log file changes, you can use CloudWatch Events or CloudWatch Metric Filters\.

-### Related PCI DSS Requirements<a name="pcidss-cloudtrail-3-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-cloudtrail-3-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 10\.5\.2: Protect audit trail files from unauthorized modifications\.**
 CloudTrail log file validation creates a digitally signed digest file containing a hash of each log that CloudTrail writes to Amazon S3\.